Updated February 2026 · 15 min read

 Who: United, Delta, American, BA, Lufthansa, most Asian carriers

-Budget carriers enforce strictly.
-They make money from baggage fees, so they check sizes religiously.
-Major carriers enforce loosely.
-They prioritize boarding speed over fee collection.
+Budget carriers enforce strictly because they make money from baggage fees.
+Major carriers enforce loosely because they prioritize boarding speed.
 If your bag is obviously oversized (50L+ backpack), any airline will catch it.
-If it’s borderline (40L travel backpack), budget airlines will measure it, major carriers won’t.
+If it’s borderline (40L travel backpack), budget airlines will measure it; major carriers won’t.

 Why Depth Matters Most